#1 MCINTOSH (also #37)

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

-Fallawater – (also known as the Stump of the World or Molly Whopper).
+Fallawater – (also known as the Stump of the World).
 There is one Fallawater apple tree in the Crossnore Heritage Orchard, Tree #22.
-It begins ripening in early September and continues slowly ripening into early October.
+It begins ripening in early September and continues slowly ripening into October.
 There were several older Fallawater apple trees around Crossnore.
 I saw and tasted my first Fallawater apple at Jack Wiseman Sr’s. tree in Altamont, what a treat!
-One of the oldest Fallawater trees is Clay Hartley’s tree not far off Mount Pleasant road, on the Johnson Holler road.
-Please share with us your stories, if you have some on the Fallawater.
-We can post them on this website if you wish.
+One of the oldest Fallawater trees left may be Clay Hartley’s tree not far off Mount Pleasant road, on the Johnson Holler road.
+Please share with us your stories, if you have a Fallawater.
+We can post your story on this website if you wish.

-The Fallawater apple trees, often called Stump of the World’s are one of the most adored apple trees in Avery county.
-It is a quite large, round to almost an oblong shaped apple, colored green when growing, and then turning a little yellow and then some bronzing blush on the sunny side as it fully ripens.
+The Fallawater apple trees, often called Stump of the World’s in Avery County may have been one of the most common apple trees here.
+It is a quite large, round shaped apple.
+It is colored green when growing, and then turns yellow and gold, then some bronzing blush on the sunny side as it fully ripens.
 The flesh is tender and quite juicy with a mild sweet flavor.
-Fresh eating is its favorite use.
-It stores OK but not past Christmas.
-The original Fallawater apples, the story goes, were found floating downstream in the Tulpenhocken creek in Pennsylvania in 1842.
+Fresh eating may be its favorite use. but cooking and apple sauce were common too.
+It stores OK but not far past Christmas.
+The original Fallawater apples, the story goes, were found in 1842 floating downstream in the Tulpenhocken creek in Pennsylvania.

 There is a second, similar tree in Avery County called a Flat Fallawater.
 It has similar coloring, is a little smaller, and has a more oblate shape.
 It is a good tasting apple too, ripens in October, and stores very well into the winter.
 We do not currently have a Flat Fallawater in the orchard.